 Accommodations: Changes in the way the assessment is administered or the way in which a student with special education needs responds to its components.
-These do not alter the content of the assessment nor affect its validity or reliability.
+Accommodations do not alter the content of the assessment or affect validity or reliability.

 Prompt: A tap on the desk or a verbal signal (e.g., a word or phrase) to draw the student’s attention back to the assessment.
 Prompts are used for students who are off task.
 Prompts do not include clarification, explanation or translation of any part of the assessment and may not be used to draw the student’s attention to a specific part of the assessment.

 Scribe: An individual who supports the accommodations the student receives on a regular basis for all forms of assessment by recording student responses verbatim.
 Scribes must be adults and must not be relatives of the students they are assisting.
-Scribes should only work with students who have been identified as receiving this accommodation, and they should not scribe for any other students.
+Scribes should work only with students who have been identified as receiving a scribing accommodation, and they should not scribe for any other students.

 Special Circumstance: A circumstance where a student is unable to participate in the assessment without accommodations.